-There are 3 main solutions I offer: coaching, counselling and therapy.
+There are 3 main solutions we offer: coaching, counselling and therapy.
 Which one would be best for you depends on the kinds of problems you’re wanting help with, and how much help you want to get.
 Read about these solutions below in summary, you can click on the title of each to find out more:

 Coaching is for people who want to improve their performance, whether it’s at work or elsewhere in life.
 Like a sports coach, a coaching psychologist works with people who feel generally well, but need help to focus and train themselves to achieve the goals they have set themselves.
 So coaching tends to have a specific goal, and it doesn’t stray into rehabilitation of past injuries.
 Coaching can be time limited, for an upcoming event, or it can be ongoing to help a person gradually improve their game and move up to a bigger league.
 On the journey of life, coaching helps us learn skills to perform better; it’s less concerned with helping us decide where to go.